WHY SUNLIGHT RETREATS?

 Social Entreprenuer and Rape Survivor

-Brittany Catton Kirk is the Founder and Executive Director of the Social Enterprise Sunlight Retreats for Survivors, an accelerator for healing for survivors of rape.
+Brittany Catton Kirk is the Founder and Executive Director of the nonprofit and social enterprise Sunlight Retreats for Survivors, an accelerator for healing for survivors of rape.
 After being attacked overseas in 2012, she struggled in her career, relationships and gained 60 pounds as she tried to recover from her attack and Post Traumatic Stress.
 She looked for a safe place to go and heal but found nothing so she created Sunlight Retreats for Survivors.
 Drawing on her ten years’ experience creating award-winning programming for military families and wounded warriors at the San Diego Armed Services YMCA, she set out to create a tangible in-person program to empower survivors with tools, trauma education, resilience training and peer support.
 Sunlight Retreats is a changemaking program that gives survivors a better way to heal, so that they can rebuild and empower others.
 100 percent of the forty participants from the first two retreats reported via anonymous survey that they would recommend Sunlight Retreats to a fellow survivor, 100 percent said it aided them in their healing, and 100 percent said Sunlight Retreats made them stronger.
 Brittany is married to Lieutenant Commander Brian Kirk.
-They reside in San Diego, CA, with their two sons, Cal, age 2, and Bo, age 6 months.
+They reside in San Diego, CA, with their two sons, Cal, age 3, and Bo, age 9 months.

 Dr. Shiva Ghaed